safeTALK half-day training

 safeTALK offers valuable skills to everyone 15 and older and requires no formal training or prior experience in suicide prevention.
 Because it only takes half a day to learn, safeTALK is an excellent tool for people who want to become alert to the dangers of suicide in a convenient timeframe.
 Although formal caregivers such as social workers and counselors employ safeTALK skills, the program is also used by students, teachers, community volunteers, first responders, military personnel, police, public and private employees, and professional athletes—among many others.
 By providing a universal model with adaptable components, safeTALK offers useful skills to every audience.

-In addition to the trainer, each safeTALK workshop includes a community resource person.
+In addition to the trainer, each safeTALK training includes a community resource person.
 The community resource person is on hand to recommend local suicide prevention connections that can assist someone at risk.
 Referring someone to these connections is an important part of the safeTALK model.
-In addition, the community resource person can provide assistance and support if any participants are struggling with the subject of suicide in the workshop.
+In addition, the community resource person can provide assistance and support if any participants are struggling with the subject of suicide in the training.

 Many organizations and licensure boards will provide CEU (Continuing Education Units) credits for attending safeTALK.
-You can read more about receiving CEU credits for LivingWorks programs or download templates for safeTALK CEU applications on the Resources page.
+You can read more about receiving CEU credits for LivingWorks programs or download templates for safeTALK CEU applications on the Continuing Education Resources page.

-The cost of attending a safeTALK workshop varies by location for a number of reasons.
+The cost of attending a safeTALK training varies by location for a number of reasons.
 In some instances, community organizations may subsidize workshop costs.
 You will be able to see these costs when you find a local training.

 The small financial return to LivingWorks offsets development costs, participant materials, trainer support, and quality assurance.
 As a social enterprise, we finance all of these costs without subsidies, government grants, or tax benefits.